OfficeDev/TrainingContent/SharePoint/SharePointFramework/04 Deploying SharePoint Framework components to production/Lab.md

 > **Note:** SharePoint Framework components only contain client side web parts for now.
 More components will be introduced in the future.

 > This lab uses the [Demos/helloworld-webpart](./Demos/helloworld-webpart) as the starter project.
 This is the same project created in [Module 1, Exercise 1](../Module-1/Lab.md#exercise-1-create-a-hello-world-web-part-without-any-framework).
-In this lab, the code will not change, but the configuration settings do.
+In this lab, the code will not change, but the configuration settings will.

 ## Prerequisites ##
 Make sure you have completed the procedures in the following sections of [Getting Started with the SharePoint Framework (SPFx)](../Module-1/Lab.md) module: